schmettow/YET/docs/index.md

 Note that you get four brightness predictors.
 1. Finally, the prediction model can be implemented in Python to create a full calibration procedure.

+## Yeti4

+In the future Yeti4 will be an upgraded version of Yeti3, that estimates the linear model by itself.

+## Yeti5

+CV2/Pygame Streamplayer with snaphot function

+## Yeti6

+Blink detection, duration measures and a ring

+- eye detection
+- blink detection
+- timestamp method
+- the eyetracker as an input device

+## Yeti7

+In teh future, Yeti7 is a PG/CV program to measure the accuracy of SBG

 ## Yeti8